hdave25/Blog_WebApp_Django/README.md

 # Blog_WebApp_Django

 This is a simple blog web application which lets users create, delete and edit their posts with authentication.
-This web application is developed using **Djnago** framework.
+This web application is developed using **Django** framework.